-All open class rabbit, poultry, horse and livestock (beef, sheep, swine, goats and dairy) entries are due in the FairEntry System by 5:00 p.m. on Wednesday, July 27th, 2022.
+All open class rabbit, poultry, horse and livestock (beef, sheep, swine, goats and dairy) entries are due in the FairEntry System by 5:00 p.m. on Wednesday, July 26th, 2023.
 No late or day of show entries will be accepted.

 - 1. All exhibition animals must be owned by the exhibitor. - 2.
 In animal classes, duplicate entries will be received; that is an owner may try for a certain award with two or more suitable animals. - 3.
 No exhibitor may exhibit more than two breeds of any class of livestock. - 4.
 First premium exhibits in the various classes are in line to compete in their respective classes for Champion. - 5.
-Open class bucket calves and beef will be checked-in on Sunday, July 31, 2022 between noon and 12:30 p.m.
-Open class goats, sheep and swine will be checked-in on Sunday between 2:00 and 2:30 p.m.
+Open class swine, goats and sheep will be checked-in on Sunday, July 30, 2023 between 8:00-8:30 a.m.
+Open class bucket calves and beef will be checked-in on Sunday between 11:30 a.m. and 12:00 p.m.
 Open class animals must have current health certificate signed by veterinarian at time of open class check-in, OR must be inspected by veterinarian at time of 4-H check-in. - 6.
 Livestock stalls are primarily for the use of 4-H/FFA exhibits.
 Please check with Jenilee Godsey at the time of pre-entry to see if stalls are available for use of open class livestock.
 (If stalls are used, the exhibitor is responsible for cleaning during and before their livestock may leave the fairgrounds.
 Check-out arrangements must be made with the Superintendent or County Agent.
 Up to \$100 of prize monies will be withheld if the livestock exhibitor does not clean up appropriately. - 7.
 When livestock is judged, stress will be given to the winner in points, type, size, quality, symmetry, vigor, constitution, general characteristics of the various breeds, show conditions, action in horses, and fleshing qualities in beef cattle, horses, and sheep.
 One exception to this rule is the Bucket Calf project. - 8.
 The Bucket Calf Project is for youth 12 years old and under.
 The bucket calf must be an orphan, born after January 1 of the current year, and must be halter broke.
 The judging will be based on the exhibitor's knowledge of raising the calf, nutrition, care, health, and feeding.
 The confirmation of the calf will not be judged.
 Only one bucket calf per participant. - 9.
 All animals will be shown to halter and brought out to the section of the grounds upon which the judging is being done.
 Do not ask the judge to place ribbons upon animals in the pens, except where there is no competition. - 10.
 In addition to premium monies, ribbons will be given in each class. - 11.
 Livestock classes will be determined by livestock superintendents and/or Extension Agent based on the number of entries. - 12.
 If stalling arrangements are required, contact the Extension Office by 5:00 p.m.
-Wednesday, July 2, 2022.
+Wednesday, July 26, 2023.
 (Subject to available room).